 5. Kwame Nkrumah embraced Soviet ideas and often regarded himself as Africa’s answer to Lenin.
 He eventually went on to win the then coveted Lenin Peace Price in 1963.

 6. Nkrumah embraced education with an unflinching zeal, and worked his way through his tertiary education at his alma mater the Lincoln University of Pennsylvania.
 Earning a B.A degree in 1939, and a Master of science in education in 1942.

 7. Kwame Nkrumah was once a preacher, and he actually earned a degree in theology while at college and was fond of preaching the word to Presbyterian black churches in New York and Philadelphia.

 8. He stumbled on the ideas of radical Marcus Garvey in 1943, right about the same time he initiated a long correspondence with Trinidad’s Marxist, C.L.R.
 James.

 9. His close association with radical idealism attracted the attention of the FBI, and he was, consequently, placed under close surveillance for his remaining days in the US.

-13. In 1948 ex-servicemen that were demonstrating against the skyrocketing cost of living, were opened fire upon by the police, which culminated in the death of dozens of people and almost the same tally were injured.
-This sparked off riots in most of Ghana.
+13. In 1948, ex-servicemen that were demonstrating against the skyrocketing cost of living were opened fire upon by the police, which culminated in the death of dozens of people and almost the same tally were injured.
+This sparked off riots in most parts of Ghana.

 14. The colonial government apprehended Nkrumah and other black political leaders on the 12th of March 1944.

-15. Kwame Nkrumah was afterwards quickly exonerated, and was freed one month later.
+15. Kwame Nkrumah was afterward quickly exonerated and was freed one month later.

-16. This event made him a household name in Ghana where he began to emerge as a noted leader in the country’s youth.
+16. This event made him a household name in Ghana where he began to emerge as a notable leader in the country’s youth.

 19. This was quickly rejected and caused Nkrumah’s second incarceration.